Mendel-Chodaton/Mendel-Chodaton/README.md

 - 👋 Hi, I’m @Mendel-Chodaton
 - 👀 I’m interested in apps and software development !
-- 🌱 I’m work with php programtion language
+- 🌱 I’m work with Laravel & React
 - 💞️ I’m looking to collaborate on shopify apps and themes
 - 📫 You can reach me on facebook by click on my name "<a data-turbo-frame="repo-content-turbo-frame" href="https://web.facebook.com/Mendel.chodaton.13"><span>Mendel Chodaton</span></a>"